briantist/galactory/README.md

                         Look for upsteam caches and use their values.
                         [env var: GALACTORY_CACHE_READ]
   --cache-write CACHE_WRITE
                         Populate the upstream cache in Artifactory.
-Should be false when no API key is provided or the key has no permission to write.
+Should be false when no auth is provided or the auth has no permission to write.
                         [env var: GALACTORY_CACHE_WRITE]
   --use-property-fallback
                         Set properties of an uploaded collection in a separate request after publshinng.